- Food and Cooking»

-This is a slightly more complicated curry or Korma, but it is well worth the effort especially if you are trying to impress.
-Some of the ingredients may be a little more difficult to get hold of unless you have Asian shops, or an excellent deli nearby.
+This is a slightly more complicated curry or Korma, but it is well worth the effort especially if you are trying to impress friends and visitors.
+Some of the ingredients may be a little more difficult to get hold of unless you have Asian shops near by, or an excellent deli nearby.

 White Onions Finely Chopped

 2 teaspoons finely chopped fresh ginger